1986

 - I’m Through With Love (Gus Kahn/Matt Malneck/Fud Livingston)

-Line-up: KR (gtr, bvoc)/Chuck Berry (gtr, voc)/Chuck Leavell (keyb)/Joey
+Line-up: KR (gtr, bvoc)/Chuck Berry (gtr, voc)/Chuck Leavell (keyb)/

-Spampinato (bass)/Steve Jordan (dr)/Bobby Keys (sax)/Johnnie Johnson (p)
+Joey Spampinato (bass)/Steve Jordan (dr)/Bobby Keys (sax)/

 861015A 15th October: CHUCK BERRY.
-St. Louis, Missouri, Fox Theater.
+St. Louis, Missouri, Fox Theatre.
 Dress-rehearsal.

-In The USA/Instrumental 1/Instrumental 2/Maybelline/Around And Around/
+Back In The USA/Instrumental 1/Instrumental 2/Maybelline/Around And

-Brown-Eyed Handsome Man/Nadine/Memphis Tennessee/Almost Grown/
+Around/Brown-Eyed Handsome Man/Nadine/Memphis Tennessee/Almost

-Memphis Tennessee/Johnny B. Goode/Wee Wee Hours/Jam 2/Jam 3/Jam 4)
+Grown/Memphis Tennessee/Johnny B. Goode/Wee Wee Hours/Jam 1/

 861016A 16th October: CHUCK BERRY.
-St. Louis, Missouri, Fox Theater (1st show)
+St. Louis, Missouri, Fox Theatre (1st show)

-Roll’.
 Director: Taylor Hackford.
 Musical director and producer: KR.

 - Maybelline (Chuck Berry) 2.08